pacocoursey/cmdk/README.md

 )
 ```

 You can provide a custom `filter` function that is called to rank each item.
-Both strings are trimmed.
+Note that the value will be trimmed.

 ```tsx
 <Command